Visioning a Prosperous 2050

 Health systems, technology in healthcare, and equitable access.

-in public policy, economics, governance, health, education, climate, energy, international relations, and other related fields.
+Experts in public policy, economics, health, climate, and international relations.

-across parties committed to transparent, participatory, and accountable governance.
+Leaders across parties committed to transparent and accountable governance.

 Call for Papers and Posters

-We invite submissions of ongoing research or new research that aligns with the BFF 2026 theme and its major tracks.
-While analyzing historical or current developments, submissions should look ahead to Bangladesh 2050, offering aspirations, policy pathways, and actionable recommendations for the future.
+We invite submissions of ongoing research or new research that aligns with the BFF 2026 theme.
+Submissions should look ahead to Bangladesh 2050, offering policy pathways and actionable recommendations.

-Extended Abstract: 450–500 words or a draft of the full paper with 3–5 keywords, author details, affiliation, and thematic track through the Forum website at www.BangladeshFutureForum.com
+Extended Abstract: 450–500 words with 3–5 keywords, author details, affiliation, and thematic track.

 Poster Submissions

 Poster proposals aligned with the conference tracks are welcome.
-Final print-ready posters must be submitted by December 10, 2025.
+Print-ready posters must be submitted by Jan 15, 2026.

 We welcome a select number of theme-specific panels or research sessions.
 To propose a panel, please email: session title, 200–300 word abstract, list of proposed presenters, and affiliations.